Real-Time Gross Settlement (RTGS): Full Form, Meaning, and Role in Transactions

 RTGS Transfer Amount Limits in India

 Real-Time Gross Settlement is specially designed for large transactions.
 It is suitable for corporate remittances, bulk payments or emergency large remittances.
-As per the RBI guidelines, RTGS operates with a minimum transaction limit.
+According to RBI guidelines, RTGS operates with a minimum transaction threshold.
 Take a closer look at the existing limits:

 Due to this RTGS threshold, the service’s customers can only use the service for large exchanges and not for everyday or retail remittances.
 Please note that attempting to transfer an amount less than 200,000 INR through RTGS will definitely not be successful.
 Consider using NEFT or IMPS if you wish to send a modest amount securely.